May 5, 2018

 Merit badge counselors and room volunteers are needed to make this event a success.

-The cost to register is TBD.
+The cost to register is $25.
 Registration can by completed by individuals or by the troop leaders.
 Check for additional merit badge class opportunities on the council Scout Days web page.

 Registration opens in late March.